AtaJudge/Crag-Game/README.md

 # Crag-Game
-A game played with 3 dices against computer.
+A game played with 3 dice against the computer.
+Developed by Ata B. Yargıç for educational purposes at METU NCC.